GSA/digitalcorps.gsa.gov/_projects/cms-dsos.md

 agency: "Centers for Medicare and Medicaid Services"
 agency_abbrev: "CMS"
 agency_logo: "CMS.png"
-title: "Centers for Medicare and Medicaid Services - Digital Service Open Source Program"
+title: "Contributing to the Open Source Program at CMS"
-project_name: "Centers for Medicare and Medicaid Services - Digital Service Open Source Program"
+project_name: "Contributing to the Open Source Program at CMS"
-summary: "Strengthening the infrastructure that provides healthcare to over 180 million Americans by contributing to the Open Source Program at CMS."
+summary: "Strengthening the infrastructure that provides healthcare to over 180 million Americans by contributing to the Open Source Program at the Centers for Medicare and Medicaid Services."
 partner_description:
 project_url: https://www.cms.gov/about-cms/agency-information/history
 youtube_url: https://youtu.be/1aPNfOxbQyc